carpit680/lerobot-gui/openbot/dashboard/README.md

   - Credentials are automatically loaded from system environment variables if available
   - Manually enter your Hugging Face username and access token if needed
   - These credentials are used for Hugging Face API access across the application
+- **Robot Configuration**:
   - Select appropriate ports for leader and follower arms
+  - Choose robot type from the dropdown (SO-100 or Giraffe v1.1)
+  - Assign unique robot IDs for each arm (e.g., "leader_001", "follower_001")
 - Test connections
 - Verify both arms are connected before proceeding